-Historically, oak (Quercus robur L.) has always been highly appreciated, both for its uses in natural medicine, and for its great ecological importance (it is estimated that an oak can be colonized by more than 500 species of insects).
+Historically, oak (Quercus robur L.) has always been highly appreciated, and for its great ecological importance (it is estimated that an oak can be colonized by more than 500 species of insects).

 - Oak medicinal properties are derived from its richness in tannins and flavonoids that provide it with astringent, antiseptic, anti-inflammatory and hemostatic properties.

 There are many plants that contain tannins, but what characterizes the oak is that it has one of the most potent tannins and in more concentration, which makes it one of the best astringent remedies.

 The astringent properties of oak are due to the presence of tannins (gallic acid) and catechins.
 It is called astringent to any substance that constricts body tissues.
 It is primarily used in two ways:

 - Internally to reduce secretions, reduce swelling and stop bleeding.